sahil-gusain/learningReact/README.md

 d.getFullYear() : used to get the current year d.getMonth()  : used to get the current Month

 The export declaration is used to export values from a JavaScript module

+  CallBack Function

 In JavaScript, a callback function is a function that is passed as an argument to another function and is executed after the completion of some operation
 IN ES6 and later versions of JavaScript,curly braces {} are used in import statements to selectively import named exports from modules.